rmjdish/OWL/index.md

         <span class="sec-chevron">▾</span>
       </button>
       <div class="sec-body">
-        <p>The dictionary spans a wide range of domains including clinical assessments, cognitive testing,
+        <p>OWL and the NSHD Showcase currently provide access to around <strong>28,000 cleaned variables</strong> — those processed as part of the Metadata Enhancement Project.
+The full NSHD repository contains 35,000+ variables; the remaining ~7,000 are available on Condor only while cleaning continues.
+New variables are added periodically as each questionnaire is deposited.
+Coverage spans clinical assessments, cognitive testing, biological assays, lifestyle questionnaires, and socioeconomic measures across 42 collection years from 1946 to 2025.</p>
-        biological assays, lifestyle questionnaires, and socioeconomic measures.
-Variables are organised into categories and subcategories, making it straightforward to locate data from specific sweeps or topic areas across the cohort's history.</p>
+        <a class="inner-link" href="/OWL/docs/data-coverage/">View full data coverage metrics →</a>
       </div>
     </div>